prabhaM07/Diabetes_Prediction_App/README.md

 # Diabetes Prediction App

-This is a Streamlit-based web application that predicts the likelihood of diabetes based on user-provided medical and lifestyle data using an AdaBoost classifier.

 ## Features
 - User-friendly interface for inputting patient details.
 - Predicts diabetes likelihood using a trained AdaBoost model.